 Ice cream shops in Buenos Aires

-BA is famous for its ice cream, and while you can find a Freddo or Volta or Persicco on every corner, Rapa Nui serves the best cold stuff in the city.
+BA is famous for its ice cream, and while you can find a Freddo or Volta or Persicco on every corner, in my humble opinion Rapa Nui serves the best cold stuff in the city.
 It will be a challenge to decide which flavour you want!

 Fine dining in Buenos Aires